How to connect to Azzurra

 Two text editors are available on the cluster: nano and vim.

-Transfer files from your computer
+Transfer files from your computer or a server

 To transfer your files from your computer to Azzurra, you can use FileZilla: https://filezilla-project.org/download.php?type=client